Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant

-The prospects of multi-messenger joint fitting of future gravitational wave events strongly depend on whether EM counterparts can be observed.
-Especially, in our model, the key factor is the detectability of the afterglow.
-To quantify the prospects of afterglow detection of future binary neutron star merger events, we perform a Monte Carlo simulation that generates a million of candidate events uniformly distributed in the universe, and pick up those who can be detected by LIGO and Virgo.
-The method, which for simplicity focuses to the radio afterglow emission, is described below.
+The prospects of multimessenger joint fitting of future gravitational wave events strongly depend on whether electromagnetic (EM) counterparts can be observed.
+In particular, in our model, the key factor is the detectability of the afterglow.
+Because of the extended jet structure, more events can be observed at larger angles \citep{2018ApJ...857..128J}.
+To quantify the prospects of afterglow detection of future binary neutron star merger events, we perform a Monte Carlo simulation that generates a million of candidate events uniformly distributed in the universe, and pick up those that can be detected by LIGO and Virgo.
+The method, which for simplicity focuses on the radio afterglow emission, is described below.

 We generate samples of merger events produced by equal massive binary neutron stars $M=1.4M_\odot$ without spin.
 The samples are uniformly located in the volume up to a distance of 400 Mpc.
 Since the signal-to-noise-ratio(SNR) of a binary neutron star merger is dominated by it's inspiral stage, for simplicity, we adopt gravitational wave template TaylorF2 \citep{2011PhRvD..83h4051V} which provides good approximation at this stage.
 The detectors' sensitivity curve is adopted from the designed sensitivity of LIGO's public document\footnote{https://dcc.ligo.org/LIGO-P1200087-v47/public}, and we use it as an approximation to the O4 sensitivity.
 In the simulation an event is regarded as a confirmed detection if the LIGO and Virgo network SNR is larger than 12.
 We use open source package Bilby \citep{2019ApJS..241...27A} to perform signal injection and SNR calculation.